influxdata/docs-v2/content/flux/v0.x/stdlib/universe/rename.md

 `rename()` renames columns in a table.

-If a column in group key is renamed, the column name in the group key is updated.
+If a column in the group key is renamed, the column name in the group key is updated.

 ##### Function type signature